mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Models the status of a stack of sandbox parquets.
+Models the status of a pack of sandbox parquets.

 <a name='M-ParquetClassLibrary-Parquets-ParquetStatus-#ctor'></a>
 ### #ctor() `constructor`